Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/t/TensorFlow/USER.md

         file systems.

-    -   `RUNSCRIPTS` and `RUNSCRIPTSTENSORFLOW` contain the full path of the directory containing some sample run scripts that can be used to run software in the container, or as inspiration for your own variants.
+    -   `RUNSCRIPTS` and `RUNSCRIPTSTENSORFLOW` contain the full path of the directory containing some sample run script(s) that can be used to run software in the container, or as inspiration for your own variants.

 3. It creates currently 1 script in the $RUNSCRIPTS directory: